-This year, they learned about biodiversity in the Sebangau Forest, current threats and conservation solutions.
+This year, they learned about biodiversity in the Sebangau National Park forest, current threats and conservation solutions.
 It becomes the ‘soul’ of this year’s festival which featured various performances by Anak Sebangau, including Dayak dancing, and a musical and theatrical performance about the threats of logging, hunting and forest fires.

 Once a week, children from Anak Sebangau have the opportunity to learn about their traditional Dayak culture, which is highly connected with the forest and native wildlife.
 BNF work together with the Sanggar Darung Tinggang (traditional dance academy) to teach the children about Dayak culture and dancing.
 The children amazed the audience at Anak Sebangau Festival by performing a complete Dayak dance in full traditional clothing.

 At this year’s event, BNF’s Education Team also introduced our new programme for local teenagers, called ‘Sebangau Rangers’.
-This is a new community group for young people, who live adjacent to the Sebangau Forest, to learn about environmental issues and become conservation ambassadors.
+This is a new community group for young people, who live adjacent to the Sebangau National Park forest, to learn about environmental issues and become conservation ambassadors.